Ariana Grande Tweets That ‘True Love Doesn’t Exist’

 — Ariana Grande (@ArianaGrande) December 2, 2018

-Her massive following appeared to love the tweet and many responded that they related to feeling grouchy and cynical when they needed to eat.
+Her massive following appeared to love the follow-up tweet, and many responded that they related to feeling grouchy and cynical when they needed to eat.

 Sometimes, it just takes a snack to cheer you up.
 Grande certainly has been cheerful since the release of her music video, and many of the stars of the movies she paid homage to in the video have praised the singer.
-Reese Witherspoon, Jennifer Garner, and Mark Ruffalo among others have voiced their support for Grande over social media.
-While Grande is one of the biggest stars on the scene right now, she still freaked out over the actors from the films reaching out, telling Witherspoon her compliment was “the biggest honor” and retweeting Ruffalo to say she “can’t handle” his response.
+Reese Witherspoon, Jennifer Garner, and Mark Ruffalo — among others — have voiced their support for Grande over social media.
+While Grande is one of the biggest stars on the scene right now, she still freaked out over the actors from the films reaching out, telling Witherspoon that her compliment was “the biggest honor,” and retweeting Ruffalo to say that she “can’t handle” his response.

+Ariana Grande replaces Selena Gomez as the most streamed artist worldwide on Spotify https://t.co/M4fO8k0wjV pic.twitter.com/peUiMwRYQC

-The music video broke both YouTube and Vevo’s records for the most views in 24 hours.
+The music video broke both YouTube and Vevo’s records for the most views over 24 hours.
 Grande shared on Twitter that she wrote the song during “a rough day in NYC.”
 Grande and her best friends drank “too much champagne” and took a trip to Tiffany’s, where the singer bought the whole group matching rings.
 One of her friends encouraged her to write the song that afternoon.
-Aside from Davidson, the past romances she references in the song are with rapper Big Sean, dancer Ricky Alvarez, and rapper Mac Miller, who passed away in September.
+Aside from Davidson, the past romances she references in the song are with rapper Big Sean, dancer Ricky Alvarez, and rapper Mac Miller — the latter having passed away in September.